Thomas Bartlett Whitaker: Commutation of sentence

-Alongside the legal submission from the Whitaker legal team — an 18-page document from Whitaker lawyers Keith S. Hampton and James Rytting (the latter at Hilder & Associates), Whitaker's father, Kent, also appealed, cooperating with the legal team's submission and writing a letter in the public forum of the Houston Chronicle on January 18, 2018, asking that the Texas Board of Pardons and Paroles "spare my son".
+Alongside the legal submission from the Whitaker legal team—an 18-page document from Whitaker lawyers Keith S. Hampton and James Rytting (the latter at Hilder & Associates), Whitaker's father, Kent, also appealed, cooperating with the legal team's submission and writing a letter in the public forum of the Houston Chronicle on January 18, 2018, asking that the Texas Board of Pardons and Paroles "spare my son".
 Board Chairman, David G. Gutiérrez, also met with Kent Whitaker for a half hour.

-On February 20, 2018, in a rare decision, the Texas Board of Pardons and Paroles recommended that the death sentence be commuted to life imprisonment, The seven-member Board unanimously recommended clemency to Republican Governor Greg Abbott, the first time it had done so unanimously since 2009.
+On February 20, 2018, in a rare decision, the Texas Board of Pardons and Paroles recommended that the death sentence be commuted to life imprisonment.
+The seven-member Board unanimously recommended clemency to Republican Governor Greg Abbott, the first time it had done so unanimously since 2009.

 Abbott accepted their recommendation and commuted Whitaker's death sentence, noting that Whitaker had "voluntarily and forever waived any and all claims to parole in exchange for a commutation of his sentence from death to life without the possibility of parole."
-This was the first commutation of such a sentence from Abbott, and the first from a Texas Governor since 2007.
-Abbott cited the fact that Whitaker did not fire the gun and that his father, Kent, "insists that he would be victimized again if the state put to death his last remaining immediate family member", as the reasons for the commutation.
+This was the first commutation of such a sentence from Abbott and the first from a Texas Governor since 2007.
+Abbott cited the fact that Whitaker did not fire the gun and that his father, Kent, "insists that he would be victimized again if the state put to death his last remaining immediate family member," as the reasons for the commutation.
+Abbott also said that “The totality of these factors warrants a commutation of Mr. Whitaker’s death sentence to life in prison without the possibility of parole.
+Mr. Whitaker must spend the remainder of his life behind bars as punishment for this heinous crime.”